LACK OF TRUST IN GOVERNMENT LINKED TO HIGHER USAGE OF NONPROFIT SERVICES

 Regional Perspective

-Regional HNI scores over time suggest unique patterns based on geographical location, which are likely the result of the Great Recession and the length of recovery time needed in different states.
+Regional HNI scores over time suggest unique patterns based on geographical location, which are likely the result of economic challenges such as inflation and the length of recovery time needed in different states.
 In addition, regional HNI scores appear to be sensitive to disasters – like hurricanes, tornadoes, and snowstorms – that are geographically endemic but that often also traverse regional boundaries.
-States that have not returned to pre-Recession levels are: Nevada, South Dakota, Pennsylvania, Iowa, Wisconsin, Montana, Ohio, Indiana, Wyoming, West Virginia, Michigan, Kansas, Washington, Nebraska, Arkansas, Virginia, North Carolina, Minnesota, Utah, South Carolina, Kentucky, Oklahoma, New Hampshire, Tennessee, Maryland, Louisiana, and Hawaii.

 How disasters impact the HNI